Art of the Hot Rod

 This book is about the Art and the book has a wonderful continuity of photography and I can see why typical photos of long gone cars would not fit in.
 However, a reference appendix or small thumbnail photos within the text would have added more meaning to the interview without detracting from the Art of the photos.

-Would I recommend this as a gift for that special car guy or gal?
+Would I recommend this as a Christmas present or a Father’s Day gift for that special guy?
 Without reservation!
-Or simply do as I did and get it for yourself.

 From what I have seen in the Art of the Hot Rod I will be standing in line for the Motorbooks sequel due next fall; Art of the Muscle Car!